A Brief History of OGS:

 ⇒ Click here for Fr Henry Brandreth’s A History of the Oratory of the Good Shepherd

-⇒ Click here for the Secretary-General’s History page with historic photos.
+⇒ Click here for the Secretary-General’s History page with some historic photos.